devdemon/DevDemon-Docs/channel_files/tags/files.rst

 {file:count}
 ============
 The "count" out of the current files being displayed.
-If five files are being displayed, then for the fourth files the {file:count} variable would have a value of "4".
+If five files are being displayed, then for the fourth file the {file:count} variable would have a value of "4".

 {file:total}
 ============